 Fostering A Sense of Belonging and Community

 We know that a sense of belonging is a key predictor of well-being, engagement, and academic success.
 Students who feel connected to community, place, and purpose are more likely to excel academically.
-That said, it is essential to consider that some students may be finding it difficult to feel connected with the OHIO community.
 To complement your inclusive teaching practices, below are some resources to help you encourage your students to find belonging and stay connected with their Bobcat family.

 A great new resource for students related to wellness is the Promoting Bobcat Wellness website, and OHIO's LGBT Center, Multicultural Center, Office for Multicultural Student Access and Retention (OMSAR), Women's Center and the Campus Involvement Center are offering online co-curricular student engagement opportunities.